-Jamaica has bagged another sizable industry player, as VXI Global opens two new contact centers in Kingstown, adding over 1,000 more people to its global workforce of 28,000.
+Jamaica has bagged another sizable industry player, as VXI Global opens two new contact centers in Kingston, adding over 1,000 more people to its global workforce of 28,000.

 Since landing in 2016, the company has been using its Jamaican ops to serve almost all of North America with inbound sales, inbound customer service, and some tech support, as well as a little bit of outbound work.